 So we get Stein manifolds $W_k\times D^2$ diffeomorphic to $L_n\times D^3$, and we can realize all possible Chern classes of $L_n\times D^3$.
 Thus as above, when $n$ is odd, so that there is no $2$--torsion in the homology of $L_n\times D^3$, we see that all subcritically fillable contact structures on $L_n\times D^3$ can be realized by iterated planar open books.

-Turning to the case when $n$ is even we recall that the Chern class does not uniquely specify the almost contact class of a contact structure.
-However, the obstruction to two almost contact classes being homotopic is half the difference in their Chern classes.
-Thus in our situation there are at most two contact structures sharing the same Chern class and since we can realize all possible Chern classes with our construction, we have shown at least half of the subcritically fillable contact structures are iterated planar.
+When $n$ is even, there are at most two contact structures sharing the same Chern class, by a result in \cite{DingGeigesZhang18} which we recalled above, and since we can realize all possible Chern classes with our construction, we have shown at least half of the subcritically fillable contact structures are iterated planar.

 We now turn to Item~(3) in the statement of the theorem.
 In the proof of this we will need the following result.